Ortovox Peak Light 32L Review

 Features

-The standout feature on the Peak Light is the J shaped zipper on the front of the pack.
-At first, we were skeptical.
-In our field testing, we grew to appreciate this zipper.
-Some ski mountaineering packs have zippered backpanels that allow you to access the contents of the backpack even when your skis are mounted in an A frame on your pack (and thus blocking access to the top of the pack).
-This J zipper is another way of addressing the access issue when you're carrying your skis on your back.
-However, we still prefer the backpanel access to this J shape on the front of the pack.
-When you unzip the whole backpanel, you can access the contents without really disturbing your packing job, and then kneel on the backpanel to zip it closed.
-The J shape on the front is more vulnerable to strain when zipping it back up again.
+The standout feature on the Peak Light is the J-shaped zipper on the front of the pack.
+At first, we were skeptical, but we grew to appreciate this zipper in our field testing.
+Some ski mountaineering packs have zippered back panels that allow you to access the contents of the backpack even when your skis are mounted in an A-frame on your pack (and thus blocking access to the top of the pack).
+This front access zipper is another way of addressing the access issue when you're carrying your skis on your back.
+However, we still prefer the back panel access to this J-shape on the front of the pack.
+When you unzip the whole back panel, you can access the contents without really disturbing your packing job and then kneel on the back panel to zip it closed.
+The J-shape on the front is more vulnerable to strain when zipping it back up again.
 Also, if you have your ice axe and helmet attached to the front of the Peak Light, this can make it more difficult to get to the zipper.

-The ice axe attachment system was not our favorite design, and in fact sometimes didn't work for carrying ice tools.
-The pack, again, is designed well fro ski mountaineering purposes—in this case, that means you're likely carrying a piolet or traditional ice axe, not an ice tool (such as the Petzl Nomic) without a hammer or adze.
+The ice axe attachment system was not our favorite design, and in fact, sometimes didn't work for carrying ice tools.
+The pack, again, is designed well for ski mountaineering purposes — in this case, that means you're likely carrying a piolet or traditional ice axe, not an ice tool without a hammer or adze.
 The way the tools are secured, the smaller head of some ice climbing tools could easily slip out.
 For alpine ice tools with a hammer and/or adze, it still works well.
-The Peak Light also has a single buckle that secures both tools.
-We prefer two separate attachment systems per tool so that we can reach back and remove one tool at a time without taking off our backpack—this is one of our favorite speedy transition techniques when you step from rock to firm snow for a brief section and want to chop steps instead of stopping to put on your crampons.
+The Peak Light has a single buckle that secures both tools.
+However, we prefer two separate attachment systems per tool so that we can reach back and remove one tool at a time without taking off our backpack.
+This is one of our favorite speedy transition techniques when you step from rock to firm snow for a brief section and want to chop steps instead of stopping to put on your crampons.
 It's an advanced technique, but one which we think packs should facilitate.

-The Peak Light features removable hip belt padding, if you're looking to strip the pack down for a summit bid.
-The hip belt does have a gear loop on one side and a stretchy, velcro-secured pocket on the other side, both of which we found useful and well designed.
+This pack features removable hip belt padding if you're looking to strip the pack down for a summit bid.
+The hip belt has a gear loop on one side and a stretchy, Velcro-secured pocket on the other side, both of which we found useful and well designed.
 The webbing that is left behind is also wide enough that it is relatively comfortable without the padding.
-And while you're at it, stripping things down for a summit push, you can also remove the brain (or lid) of the pack to save weight and simplify the pack.
+And while you're stripping things down for a summit push, you can also remove the brain (or lid) of the pack to save weight and simplify the pack.

-When using the lid of the pack, we found the main zipper to be difficult to access (a potential Durability issue, mentioned above).
-But we liked that it has a second zippered compartment underneath the main one, with a key clip—always handy.
+When using the lid of the pack, we found the main zipper to be difficult to access (with a potential durability issue mentioned above).
+But we liked that it has a second zippered compartment underneath the main one, with a key clip.

 Finally, there is a zipper on the outside front panel of the backpack.
 This is great for thin or flat items, especially maps.
-The compartment is actually as big as the whole front panel—which is hard to imagine—and hard to fully use—given the short length of the zipper.
+The compartment is actually as big as the whole front panel, but it's hard to fully use, given the short length of the zipper.

 Value